icemiliang/vot/README.md

   -r [ --rate ] arg (=0.2)              Learning rate for gradient descent.
 Default is 0.2.
 Not needed for
                                         Newtons's method.
-  -o [ --outdir ] arg                   Output directory -h [ --help ]                         Print help messages
+  -o [ --outdir ] arg                   Output directory
+     [ --help ]                         Print help messages
 ```

 One iteration of the Wasserstein clustering is optimal transport.
 If you only want to compute the transport, set iterP to 1.

 ## Input and output files
-Sample input files are provided in demo/data/
+Sample input files are provided in /demo/data/

 ### Input:

-  *.vot specifies Dirac or empirical measures
+  *.vot and *.votx specifie Dirac or empirical measures

-  This program mainly deals with unstructured 3D point clouds.
-For 2D clouds, simply set 'z' values to zeros.
-It still regards the data as of 3D.
-This is due to the nature of Voro++ which is 3D.
+  If you want to use vot on 2D point clouds, simplying set the third coordinate to 0.

   All samples must be within the range of (-1,1) in each dimension.
-The current version only supports a cubic boundary.
-Spherical boundary will be added soon.

-  A Python version and an n-dimensional version is comming soon.
+The total mass of Empirical measures must be equal to the total Dirac of Dirac measures.

 ### Output:

-  *.vot specifies the resulting Dirac measures.
+  *.vot or *votx specifies the resulting Dirac and Empirical measures.

-  *.gnu specifies the resulting power Voronoi diagram.
+  *.gnu specifies the resulting power Voronoi diagram from Vot.

-Output files are compatible with Gnuplot.
-A sample Gnuplot script (gnuplotScripts.txt) is also provided in demo/.
+  Output files of Vot are compatible with Gnuplot.
+A sample Gnuplot script (gnuplotScripts.txt) is also provided in /demo/.
 If you are using the sample files, the script should plot the picture above.

+  Votx does not involve convex hulls.
+We provide a Matlab script to plot the resulging samples.

 ## Code structure
-The command-line program is built from demo/vot.cpp
+The command-line programs are built from /demo/vot.cpp and /demo/votx.cpp

-The main body of the Vot code is in src/ot.cc and /src/diagram.cc
+The main body of the Vot code is in /src/vot/ot.cc and /src/vot/diagram.cc
+For Votx. it is in /src/votx/otx.cc

-A static library is built in lib/libvot.a
+A static library is built in /lib/libvot.a (/lib/libvotx.a)

-We give credit to Voro++ (http://math.lbl.gov/voro++/) for computing power Voronoi diagrams.
-Many files in src/ are from Voro++, with our modification.

 ## Reference
 If you find the code helpful, please cite the following article: